 Source of the Damage

 Water damage can come from many different areas of the home.
-Typically, if the water damage is from the inside of the house, like a broken pipe or an overflowing appliance, you are usually covered.
+If the water damage is from the inside of the house, like a broken pipe, you are usually covered.
 Likewise, roof leaks are generally covered.
 However, you won’t be protected if the flood originated from the outside of your home.
 To be covered for this type of water damage, you would need to have a separate flood policy on your home.

 When you are shopping for your home insurance, make sure you know exactly what kind of water damage is covered on your home or renter’s policy.
 Depending on your house, you may need an optional coverage called ‘water and sewer backup’.
-This is insurance protection for instances where your sump pump, the device that pumps water from under the home, breaks down or a sewer clogs.
+This is insurance protection for instances where your sump pump breaks down or a sewer clogs.
 Given how often water damage occurs, we highly recommend including water and sewer backup coverage on your homeowner’s policy.